Shi'ar: Fall of the Shi'ar

-Another Shi'ar threat comes from an X-Men villain called Vulcan.
-During his tenure as majestor of the empire, D'Ken killed Vulcan's mother Katherine Summers (also mother to longtime X-Men Scott and Alex Summers) and made him a slave for most of his adolescent life.
-Bent on revenge against D'Ken, Vulcan attacks the Empire.
-Not only that, but within the empire, there is a coup to dethrone Lilandra and return D'Ken to power, with the aid of Deathbird.
-The X-Men once again team up with their space allies, the Starjammers, to stop both Vulcan and the plot to return rulership of the empire to D'Ken.
-In the end, Vulcan kills his father, Corsair, and D'Ken, and assumes the throne of the Shi'ar empire for himself, with Deathbird as his queen; Lilandra and the Starjammers now lead a resistance against Vulcan's rule.
-This occurs in a 12 issue arc entitled "The Rise and Fall of the Shi'ar Empire".
+Due to D'Ken's enslavement of him and the murder of his mother, the mutant known as Vulcan attacks the Empire.
+Meanwhile, there is a coup to dethrone Lilandra and return D'Ken to power, with the aid of Deathbird.
+The X-Men, joined by the Starjammers, attempt to stop both Vulcan and the plot to return rulership of the empire to D'Ken.
+In the end, Vulcan kills his father, Corsair, and D'Ken, and assumes the throne of the Shi'ar empire for himself, with Deathbird as his queen.
+Lilandra and the Starjammers begin a resistance against Vulcan's rule.